 US Community School.
 The move to Ridgeways coincided with my transfer from the Duke of York to the brand new USCS, which didn't have teachers.
 We studied via supervised correspondence with the University of Nebraska: independent study using a standard high school text plus a workbook.
 Exams were supervised at the school and sent home for grading.
 I had a blast there.
 I was the first chemistry student, so I got to set up a tiny chem lab, ordering glassware and reagents through the supervisor.
 I reprised a couple of my favorite experiments from Asheville days.
 I took wild courses, like Russian language.
 I made myself right at home in that little school, housed at the time in a ramshackle two-story colonial era great house.
 It was all so easy.
 My smarts finally paid off: I could do all my coursework for the day (it was that mapped out) in an hour or two, and then I just took off and spent the rest of the day bombing around Nairobi on my hefty Honday 150.
 Educational!

 Barbara.
 A topic I was eager to get educated on was girls.
-I hadn't even had a crush on a girl since third grade, when I was moonstruck about Sue Fiveash, a flaming redhead who probably didn't even know I existed, much less adored her.
+I hadn't even had a crush on a girl since third grade, when I was moonstruck all over Sue Fiveash, a flaming redhead who probably didn't even know I existed, much less adored her.

 Kilimanjaro.
 I corrected that mistake at my first and only embassy party.
 We didn't usually get invited to these; our license tags read CC, not the ever so much sexier CD, corps diplomatique.
 It's a class difference.
 I was learning about class.
 We got invited to this one for being newcomers.
 It was a garden party; everyone just drank, strolled, ate, drank, worked the room, and drank some more.
 I didn't know anyone there but my parents.
 It was pretty much all adults.
 But I got to know the bar steward, a friendly bored Kenyan in spotless white.
 This time I pronounced rum and coke correctly.
 When I came back for more I asked for more rum.
 He was only too happy to oblige; I think I made his day.
 I don't recall how many rounds I got through, but I do recall finding what I thought was a discreet spot behind a bush to puke.
 My parents must've known; I'm sure I stank.
 They never said a word, allowing me to suffer my consequences without adding humiliation.
 Barbara and I had movie dates on Saturday afternoons.
 We didn't waste much time watching movies; we were there to make out.
 She had no more experience than I did; she went to a girls' school.
 We made up for lost time.
 The best location was at the back, under the balcony.
 The usher was a genial older Kenyan gentleman.
 We were regulars.
 He knew us by sight.
 One day to save him the hike I just pointed.
 He beamed at us and winked.
 Then he nodded gravely and said "Kilimanjaro."
 We had a lot of fun.